 You’re still working on freeing the remainder of the “consumer” Intel ME version used on Purism hardware.
 Why?

 This is mostly out of philosophical and theoretical concern.
-We hope to go beyond “99.9% certainty”, we want to be “100% sure”, by knowing precisely what the remaining 7% of the Intel ME is doing (even though we’re pretty sure it’s harmless, considering we neutralized all the rest of the binary, including all the nasty bits).
+We hope to go beyond “99.9% certainty”, we want to be “100% sure”, by knowing precisely what the remaining 7% of the Intel ME is doing (even though we’re pretty sure it’s harmless, considering we neutralized and disabled all the rest of the binary, including all the nasty bits).
 Therefore:

 - We released a petition for, and continue to work with Intel to free it entirely (what Intel is calling a “ME-less” design).